squer-solutions/k8s-workshop/pods.md

 # Hands on: Pods

+Create a new pod using the `kubectl run` command:
-kubectl run nginx --image=nginx
+`kubectl run nginx --image=nginx`

+See the logs of this pod:
-kubectl logs nginx
+`kubectl logs nginx`

+Open a shell in the pod:
-kubectl exec -it nginx -- sh
+`kubectl exec -it nginx -- sh`

-kubectl run nginx --image=nginx

-kubectl get pods

-kubectl run nginx --image=nginx
+List all pods:

-kubectl get pods
+`kubectl get pods`

-kubectl logs nginx
+Delete the pod:

-kubectl delete pod nginx
+`kubectl delete pod nginx`

+List all pods again for verification:
-kubectl get pods
+`kubectl get pods`